Updated on

 2) Determine your needs and map out a structure

 Now that you know what you already have, it’s time to figure out what you need and establish a structure for your internal knowledge base.
+Once you have a clear vision, selecting the right knowledge base software will be crucial for implementing and managing your knowledge repository effectively.

 Involving the various teams and internal subject matter experts across your company will be key.
 There are various ways to do this, but identifying a champion for each team and involving them in the process is a good idea to prevent future hurdles and make sure all your bases are covered.